Edwin Ollers 1888-1959

 Timeless vintage art and design

-Edvin Ollers: Between Form and Feeling in Vintage Scandinavian Art
+Edvin Ollers: Form and Feeling in Vintage Scandinavian Art

-Edvin Ollers stands as a quintessential figure in early 20th-century Scandinavian art—a painter and designer whose work blurs the boundary between applied craftsmanship and contemplative fine art.
-Best known for his still lifes and landscapes rendered in a muted, harmonious palette, Ollers cultivated a style both grounded in tradition and quietly innovative.
+Edvin Ollers is a quintessential figure in early 20th-century Scandinavian art—a painter and designer whose work blurs the boundary between applied craftsmanship and contemplative fine art.
+He is best known for his still lifes and landscapes, which are rendered in a muted, harmonious palette and are innovative, while also feeling traditional.
 Though perhaps lesser known internationally than some of his contemporaries, his influence across multiple disciplines—painting, glasswork, ceramics—has secured him a lasting place in the story of vintage art in Sweden and beyond.

 Born in 1888, Edvin Ollers was part of a generation that viewed art not as a fixed discipline, but as something expansive—capable of shaping everyday life.
 He studied at the School of Applied Arts in Stockholm and later at the Valand Academy of Fine Arts in Gothenburg, training in both decorative and fine art traditions.
 From this dual foundation emerged a lifelong interest in functional beauty: the way a form might serve a purpose, but also stir emotion.

-While he made his name early on in design—particularly in glass and metalwork—his painting was never merely a sideline.
-Rather, the two informed one another.
-His sense of balance, proportion, and tactile color, which made his glass and ceramics so distinctive, are just as evident in his canvases.
+While he made his name early on in design—particularly in glass and metalwork—his painting was never merely a sideline; His sense of balance, proportion, and tactile color, which made his glass and ceramics so distinctive, are just as evident in his canvases.

 The Painter’s Eye

 Ollers' paintings often depict domestic still lifes or subdued rural scenes.
 Apples in a bowl.
 A sun-warmed farmhouse.
 A vase just slightly off-center on a linen-draped table.
-These are not grand gestures, but modest observations rendered with care and a touch of lyricism.
-His brushwork is confident but restrained, and his palette leans toward dusky reds, moss greens, and ochres—tones that recall the Scandinavian landscape at the close of day.
+These are modest observations rendered with care and a touch of lyricism.
+His brushwork is confident but restrained, and his palette leans toward dusky reds, moss greens, and ochres.

-There is often a Cézanne-like structure to his compositions: a subtle geometry beneath the surface, an intuitive balance of color and space.
-But where Cézanne was analytical, Ollers is gentler, more atmospheric.
-His works invite stillness, offering viewers a moment of calm introspection.
-It’s this sensitivity that places his art so comfortably within the world of vintage art—elegant, quiet, enduring.
+There is often a Cézanne-like feel to his compositions, with subtle geometry and an intuitive balance of color and space.
+But where Cézanne was analytical, Ollers is gentler, and more atmospheric, I think.

 The Glassmaker’s Vision